rayitis/Facebook-Miner/README.md

 Each post by a company on their company page in Facebook is published on the main page accessible using the URL form http://www.facebook.com/<company_page_name>.
 There are variations on how content gets published on a company page.
 Some companies only allow authorized personnel to post content, while others are open to all users in Facebook.

 Below is the structure of posts for a company page:
-- Company A Page
+- Company A Page\n
--> Page Post by Company or Customer
+-> Page Post by Company or Customer\n
 	-> Page Post Comments
 		-> Page Post Comment Sub-Comments
 		...